ellenhvn/trustworthy-ai-training-dn22/README.md

 This tutorial was developed for Data Natives 2022.
 The tutorial builds upon internal training material for a workshop of multiple days on trustworthy AI for data scientists.
-If you are interested in learning more about this, feel free to reach out!
+If you are interested in learning more about this, please reach out!

 Copyright © IBM Corp.
 2022